Solver rewards

 Additional solver costs (slippage)

 In addition to paying for gas, the winning solver might incur additional costs, such as, for example, negative slippage once a solution is settled on chain.
 These costs are not an explicit element of the mechanism, but they are relevant in determining the solver's optimal strategy.
 More precisely, per CIP-17, solvers are responsible for managing potential slippage incurred by the settlements they settle.
-This is a component that affects payouts, but can be treated completely separately, and we do so in slippage accounting.
+This is a component that affects payouts, but can be treated completely separately, and we do so in the accounting section.

 Price estimation competition rewards (CIPs 27, 57)